jkt-code/jkt-code/README.md

 - 👋 Hi, I’m @jkt-code
 - 👀 I’m interested in creating practical solutions for insurance and finance sectors
 - 🌱 I’m currently learning developing SaaS apps and intergrating ml and ai
-- 💞️ I’m looking to collaborate on fintech related projects
+- 💞️ I’m looking to collaborate on finance and insurance related projects
 - 📫 How to reach me jktfintechlabs@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm dark skinned :)